SAKET-SK/FPS-GAME/README.md

 # FPS-GAME
-Folder entitled "FPS" is the version of the same game I made with taking the reference form the video from Youtube channel of FreeCodeCamp.
+1) Folder entitled "FPS" is the version of the same game I made with taking the reference form the video from Youtube channel of FreeCodeCamp.
-The the 2nd folder is the bunch of the original project created by the developer/ tutor of the video.
+2) The the 2nd folder is the bunch of the original project created by the developer/ tutor of the video.
+Link to the same is :-  https://github.com/beaucarnes/unity_fps/tree/master/complete_project

 Below is the video of the my project.
 It starts at 0:15, so have a bit patience fro 15 secs after starting the below video 😅😅.
 Also make sure sound is on for better experience.